TheoVerhelst/Aphelion/README.md

 ```

 ## Launch the game
-The files `gui.txt`, `save.json` and the directory `resources/` need to be in the current directory when running the executable.
+The directories `resources/` and `saves/` need to be in the current directory when running the executable.

 ## Controls
   - ZQSD for translating up, down, left and right with the RCS